msteveb/tmake/README.md

 	Similar to -vars, except that the value of the variable is taken from current value of the global variable (define)

+-chdir
+	Normally all commands are run from the top level *source* directory.
+	If -chdir is given, commands for this target are run from the local *build* directory (objdir) instead. i.e. for a -chdir rule in directory 'abc', the rule is run from objdir/abc.
+	This is most often used for unit tests or generators which make assumptions about the current directory.
+It should be avoided where possible.

+-nocache
+	Do not cache this rule.
+Note that the 'Install' command from rulebase.default uses -nocache for performance reasons since install targets are never used as dependencies.

 The following options are experimental and may be removed in the future.

 -add